Learning Disabilities Program

 What Are Learning Disabilities?

-The purpose of the Differential Learning Skills Program is to ensure equal access to education by providing appropriate accommodations, auxiliary aides and services to eligible students upon request.
+The purpose of the Learning Disabilities Program is to ensure equal access to education by providing appropriate accommodations, auxiliary aides and services to eligible students upon request.

 Students with learning disabilities/differences must provide documentation of disability and need for services.
 Eligibility for services will be evaluated according to the criteria for determining learning disabilities approved by the Chancellor's office for the California Community College system.
 Skyline students taking DSKL 811: Differential Learning Skills Assessment, complete 8 hours of group and/or individualized testing based on the above criteria within a four week time frame.
 Areas assessed include cognitive ability, academic performance and information processing.
 Criteria addressed include presence of significant discrepancies between ability and achievement and within or between the major modalities for learning.